-The final leg of our journey from Amsterdam to Panama was an Avianca flight from Bogota, Columbia to Panama Tocumen Airport.
-This involved another security screening, but thankfully not as inanely intense as in Amsterdam and Frankfurt.
+The final leg of our 3-flight journey from Amsterdam to Panama was an Avianca flight from Bogota, Columbia to Panama Tocumen Airport.
+This involved more security screening, but thankfully not as inanely intense as in Amsterdam and Frankfurt.

 Our arrival at Bogota airport was definitely a ‘habla español’ wake-up call.
 Almost all gate information was in Spanish.
 Even the odd announcements in English were so difficult to understand that they might as well have been in Spanish.

 However, apart from the usual South American bustle, the airport lounges were clean, modern and efficient.